Seneca-BSA/bsa/docs/sep600/lab4.md

 ***Figure 4.1** Freedom Board with missing FXOS8700CQ accelerometer chip*

-1. In order to use the FXOS8700CQ, you'll need to add the FXOS8700CQ library to your project.
-Start Mbed Studio than go to File > Add Library to Active Program.
+1. To use the FXOS8700CQ, you'll need to add the FXOS8700CQ library to your project.
+Start Mbed Studio then go to File > Add Library to Active Program.
 When prompted, provide the following link [https://os.mbed.com/teams/NXP/code/FXOS8700Q/](https://os.mbed.com/teams/NXP/code/FXOS8700Q/).

-1. The I2C pins used to connect to the accelerometer for the Freedom board are as follow:
+1. The I2C pins used to connect to the accelerometer for the Freedom board are as follows:

     | | K64F | K66F |
     |---|---|---|
     |SDA|PTE25|PTD9|
     |SCL|PTE24|PTD8|

-    Start your program with the following code to include the proper library and setup I2C.
+    Start your program with the following code to include the proper library and set up I2C.
     <pre>

         #include "mbed.h"